mnthnx64/eee598-sml/README.md

 ## Setup
 Run `setup.sh` to automatically setup the environment and download the data required for training.

+## Visualization
+The Tensorboard logs are available in the `runs` folder.
+To visualize the logs, run `tensorboard --logdir runs` and open the link in your browser.

+## Training
+To train the alpha models,
+- Run `python old.py` for the original paper model.
+- Run `python sklean_models.py` for the improved model.

+The model weights will be saved in the `weights` folder.

+## Crafting TUAPs
+To craft the TUAPs, run `python craft_tuap.py`.
+The TUAPs will be saved in the `weights` folder with a tag of `TUAP`.

 ## Citation
 ```
 @article{nehemya2021taking,